 Visualise yourself getting up early in the morning during the daytime.
 You can even set the actual alarm clock, prepare your bed, room and anything else you need just in the same way you do for your bedtime.

 Firstly, do the deep and slow breathing exercise and relax.
 Then, visualise yourself preparing for bedtime, doing your usual routine at that particular time, going to bed, sleeping well, getting up early and seeing the sunrise.
 Feel how you are fully energised.
 Feel how you are ready to grasp all the forthcoming things.
 Feel how you now have more time for doing the things you want.
 Recall a smell or taste that has a happy personal memory for you in the morning period.

 At the very beginning of your practice you can set the alarm clock and recognise its sound or you can imagine how you hear its sound, see the digits of your desired time for waking up and other details.
 You can include some other things in your imagination.
 It’s up to you.

 At the last step, when you actually wake up or you imagine yourself doing it say to yourself your own statement or affirmation of gratitude and empowerment.
 It can be something like this:

 I believe in myself.
-I am grateful for having the peaceful mind and great strength, focus and energy.
-I am grateful for being an early riser and having the high quality sleep.
+I am grateful for having a peaceful mind and great strength, focus and energy.
+I am grateful for being an early riser and having high quality sleep.

-When you establish the strong habit of rising early then you won’t need the alarm clock anymore.
-Going to bed earlier or at the same time every day is not effective here and one should follow his/her own rhythm and energy.
-One should go to bed when he/she feels to do so.
-Listen to your body, mind, heart and soul from the morning to the night!
+When you establish a strong habit of rising early, then you won’t need the alarm clock anymore.
+Going to bed earlier or at the same time every day is not effective here and you should follow your own rhythm and energy.
+You should go to bed when you feel the need to do so.
+Listen to your body, mind, heart and soul from morning to night!